munificent/craftinginterpreters/book/the-lox-language.md

 ^part Welcome

-We're going to spend the rest of this book illuminating every dark and sundry corner of the Lox language, but it seems cruel to drop you straight into grinding out code for the interpreter without at least a glimpse of what we're going to end up with.
+We're going to spend the rest of this book illuminating every dark and sundry corner of the Lox language, but it seems cruel to have you immediately start grinding out code for the interpreter without at least a glimpse of what we're going to end up with.